sjsu-library/unionist/_items/unionist--text-0061.md

   And gave them to the wind; </p> <p>And said, my heart no more shall trust</p> <p>To that which is itself but dust!</p>
 scholarlyNotes:
-commentary: 'The Temperance cause was understood by its advocates as a form of self-control. '
+commentary: The Temperance cause was understood by its advocates as a form of self-control.
 relatedPeople:
 featured:
 repeated: